OpenDSA/OpenDSA/RST/en/Background/Proofs.rst

 collections of :math:`n` lines are covered by our building process.
 By reducing from an arbitrary collection of :math:`n` lines to something less, we avoid this problem.

+Another advantage to thinking in terms of "reducing from :math:`n`" rather than "building up from :math:`n-1`" is that reducing is more like what we do when we write a recursive function.
+In recursion, we would naturally compute some function of :math:`n` by calling the function (recursively) on :math:`n-1` and then using the result to compute the value for :math:`n`.

 This section's final example shows how induction can be used to prove that a recursive function produces the correct result.